Crizzooo/stock-quotes/notes.md

         - It's used to create search trees of all Symbols and Company Names, and then has a built in recursive find() function that will run in O(n) time where N is the length of characters in your search string, rather than the size of the data set.
 We've obviously increased the required space on our server to support a faster search performance ( relative to the amount of characters in the cached properties of the dataset )
         - Again, this really should be unit tested
 - app.js
-    - This is the core express server, and I'd begin reading the code base from here followed by the api routes.
+    - core express server & mounting of routes

 ### Added Backend Technologies
 - axios - for interacting with IEX API